juljus/matik-registration/README.md

 - Backend: Handled via Nuxt server routes
 - Database: Local, setup instructions to be added
 - Hardware: ESP code and wiring instructions to be added
+- Google Auth: Setup instructions to be added

 ## Future Improvements
 - Notifications (sms, etc.) when key is taken/submitted or overdue